Sled Pull

 Common Sled Pull mistakes

-Leaning too far back.
+Leaning too far back and losing balance.

 A compromised back position during the Sled Pull puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.